Download press releases and images for our current and upcoming exhibitions below.

 - Welcomed over 750 school and group visits including local schools, international schools, language schools and special needs schools

-- Inspired over 40,000 children through our world-class learning programme
+- Inspired over 70,000 children, young people and adults through our world-class learning programme

 - Ran thousands of workshops, including 270 Easy Sundays and 156 Easy Holidays family workshops, which are free for CT9 residents